davidejames/davidejames/README.md

-## Electrical Engineer practicing Analytics, Software, and Data Engineering
+## Data/Software Engineer with a background in Electrical Engineering and Analytics

 This profile is just getting started.